queens5253/alx-system_engineering-devops/0x02-shell_redirections/README.md

-16.Display lines containing the pattern "root" and 3 lines after them in the file /etc/passwd 17.Display all the lines in the file /etc/passwd that do not contain the pattern bin 18.Display all the lines of the file /etc/ssh/sshd_config starting with a letter 19.Replace all the characters A and c from input to Z and e respectively
+16.Display lines containing the pattern "root" and 3 lines after them in the file /etc/passwd 17.Display all the lines in the file /etc/passwd that do not contain the pattern bin 18.Display all the lines of the file /etc/ssh/sshd_config starting with a letter 19.Replace all the characters A and c from input to Z and e respectively 20.Script that removes all letters c and C from input 21.Script that reverses it input
+22.Script that displays all users and their home directories sorted by users